stevearc/flywheel/doc/topics/models/schema.rst

 **All**: All fields are projected into the index

-**Keys only**: Only the primary key and indexed keys are project into the index
+**Keys only**: Only the primary key and indexed keys are projected into the index

-**Include**: Like the "Keys only" projection, but allows you to specify additional fields to project into the index
+**Include**: Like the "keys only" projection, but allows you to specify additional fields to project into the index

 This is how they it looks in the model declaration: